Prisons and Camps, July 1974 (32.12)

 On 19 January he was allowed an hour’s visit from his fiancée and his brother.

-During the first few days of Feldman’s stay in the camp the production manager Movchan and the head of the workshop for ferro-concrete products, Drachuk, treated him contemptuously because he was a Jew (“You work like a yid,” etc,).
+During the first few days of Feldman’s stay in the camp the production manager Movchan and the head of the workshop for ferro-concrete products, Drachuk, treated him contemptuously because he was a Jew (“You work like a yid,” etc.).
 At the beginning of February, as a sign of protest, Feldman refused to go to work.
 For this, on 9 February he received 15 days in the punishment prison.
 Two days after Feldman came out of the prison the camp administration (camp commandant Kutsak, deputy in charge of regime, Captain Polishchuk) put him in the prison again.
-On this occasion Feldman served a double term — from 26 February to 29 March.
+On this occasion Feldman served a double term, from 26 February to 29 March.
 At the end of this period, he was beaten up by his cell-mate, a common criminal.

-T. P. Tretyakova, a Moscow lawyer with whom Feldman’s relatives had signed a contract that she would submit an appeal to the supervisory section of the procuracy (the previous defence counsel, Kiev lawyer Yezhov, who had demanded an acquittal at the trial, had been compulsorily pensioned off soon after [note 4]) was not allowed even to study the materials of the prisoner’s case.
+T. P. Tretyakova, a Moscow lawyer with whom Feldman’s relatives had signed a contract that she would submit an appeal to the supervisory section of the procuracy (the previous defence counsel, Kiev lawyer Yezhov, who had demanded an acquittal at the trial, had been compulsorily pensioned off soon after [7]) was not allowed even to study the materials of the prisoner’s case.
 On 24 March Tretyakova arrived at the camp for a meeting with her client.
 The camp administration refused to allow the meeting on the grounds that Feldman was in the camp prison.
 Later, the Moscow Collegium of Barristers refused to allow Tretyakova a business trip to Kiev.

 On 24 April Feldman was put in the prison for the fourth time, for a term of 15 days.
 Immediately after this, on 14 May, he was transferred to the cell-type premises for six months.